Apprenticeships information for employers and universities

 There are detailed rules about funding available on the GOV.UK website.

-The government apprenticeship funding band for speech and language therapy
+Funding band for speech and language therapy

 Each apprenticeship standard is allocated to one of 30 funding bands by the Institute for Apprenticeships and Technical Education.
 These range from £1,500 to £27,000.
 For apprentice SLTs the maximum funding has been set at £25,000 (this covers off-the-job training over the whole period of training).
 This sets the maximum amount of digital funds an employer who pays the levy can use towards an individual apprenticeship.
 The upper limit of the funding band also sets the maximum price that government will ‘co-invest’ towards an individual apprenticeship, where an employer does not pay the levy.